jackboberg/spife/docs/getting-started.md

 > created without an associated `Package` — a minor leak, but a blemish
 > nonetheless.
 >
-> Luckily, Knork runs all views wrapped inside of transactions by default.
+> Luckily, Spife runs all views wrapped inside of transactions by default.
 If
 > the promise returned by a view is _rejected_, the entire transaction will be
 > rolled back.
 >